Is Rukka’s motorcycle clothing worth the extra cost?

-There is no doubt, Swedish brand Rukka is pricey for textiles and leather suits, but is it worth the big bucks?
+There is no doubt, Finnish brand Rukka is pricey for textiles and leather suits, but is it worth the big bucks?
 After one ‘soggy crotch’ too many in cheaper – albeit pretty decent – gear I took a deep breath and decided to take the Rukka plunge.

 Initially, I bought the cheapest entry, which is the Flexius jacket.
 I say cheap yet it still cost around £600 at the time (you can get it for around £450 currently).
 I also purchased the Flexius trousers for around £300 which brought the total cost to the best part of a grand, a proper spanking for the credit card.
 The jacket you see in the pics is actually the Editor’s five-year-old Rukka Pablo mid-range jacket, used for illustration purposes only – illustrating how well this gear lasts.

 The Flexius has a Gore-Tex inner membrane plus the hard-wearing Cordura outer.
 I would have loved to step up to the suits with Pro Shell technology (the Gore-Tex is bonded on to the Cordura outer) but the price just felt too much at the time given the entry model was already twice the price of my previous gear.

 After nearly four years in Rukka gear now, I can tell you the money was well spent.
 Despite being caught in numerous storms on my various adventures I have remained completely dry throughout.
 Windchill was significantly reduced compared to other clothing I’ve had and the comfort levels are extraordinary.